How should my chatbot interact? A survey on human-chatbot interaction design: Introduction

 To answer this question, we discuss why designing a chatbot with a particular characteristic can enrich the human-chatbot interaction.
-Our results can both provide insight into whether the characteristic is desirable for a particular chatbot, as well as inspire researchers' further investigations.
-In addition, we discuss the interrelationship among the identified characteristics.
+Our results provide insight into whether the characteristic is desirable for a particular chatbot, so that designers can make informed decisions by selecting the appropriate subset of characteristics, as well as inspire researchers' further investigations.
+In addition, we discuss the influence of humanness and the conversational context on users' perceptions as well as the interrelationship among the identified characteristics.
 We stated 22 propositions about how social characteristics may influence one another.
 In the next section, we present an overview of the studies included in this survey.